BenConstable/phpspec-laravel/README.md

 Thanks to...

 * [@obrignoni](https://github.com/obrignoni) for their great work in getting this extension working with Laravel 5
-* [@Sam-Burns](https://github.com/Sam-Burns) for their great work in getting this extension working with Phpspec v3
+* [@Sam-Burns](https://github.com/Sam-Burns) for their great work in getting this extension working with Phpspec v3 and v4
 * All of the [other contributors](https://github.com/BenConstable/phpspec-laravel/graphs/contributors) and to everyone that's reported issues and bugs with the project